10 Steps for Buying Your First Home in the Philippines

 Take this step by yourself first.
 Imagine yourself living in the space and be honest whether it feels right to you.
 There’s no point in going further if you feel that something is wrong.

 Once the purchase price has been agreed upon with the seller and payment arrangements are done, it’s time finalize the deal by signing a contract.
-This process is complex and differs where you live, so it’s important to have an experienced lawyer that can help you through it.
+Your real estate lawyer can help you through with this process.

 Buying your first home can be intimidating at first but it’s doable, and as long as you do your own diligence, you can make the right choice in buying the perfect house for you.

-Do you have other tips in buying a home for the first time?
+Do you have other tips in buying a home in the Philippines for the first time?
 Let us know in the comments section below!

 Katherine Cortes is a 30-something freelance writer/editor.
 She likes beaches, snorkeling trips, and relaxing staycations (preferably with bath tubs!).